-1. A high-quality backpack
+1. A Quality Backpack

-It seems like an obvious one, but there is no backpacker without a good sturdy backpack, whether it’s something for multi-day hikes or for carryingÂ their life around the world.
-Choosing and buyingÂ a good backpack isn’t something that can be done quickly (or super cheaply neither).
-Check out our guide on how to choose a good backpack.
+It seems like an obvious one, but there is no backpacker without a good sturdy backpack, whether it’s something for multi-day hikes or for carrying their life around the world.
+Choosing and buying a good backpack isn’t something that can be done quickly (or super cheaply).
+Check out our buying guide How to Choose a Good Backpack for tips!

-Backpacking is essentially budget travelling, so the gift of some extra cash is a sure winner.
-Before your gift-receiver goes travelling, give them some New Zealand dollars â it’s like a taste of New Zealand before even landing in the country.
-Nevertheless,Â Euros or US dollars are easy enough to exchange in New Zealand, so that will do as well.
+Backpacking is essentially budget travelling, so the gift of extra cash is a sure winner.
+Before your gift-receiver goes travelling, give them some local currency of the country/countries they are visiting (it’s like a taste of their destination before landing).
+For New Zealand Dollars, Euros or US Dollars are easy enough to exchange in New Zealand, so that will do as well.

 The travel bug is hard to shake off!
 Chances are that the person that you are sending across the world is not just going to travel New Zealand.
 They might stop here, there and keep on travelling for a little while.
 With a scratch-off world map, they can visualise how far they went!

-4. A Go Pro
+4. A GoPro

-5. Your air Miles
+5. Your Air Miles

 If you are not using all your air miles, a backpacker surely will.
 These little points might massively reduce the price of the next plane ticket or even make it totally free.
-Trust us, there is nothing sweeter to a backpacker’s ears that the word “free”.
+Trust us, there is nothing sweeter to a backpacker’s ears than the word “free”!

-6. A travel Journal
+6. A Travel Journal